Cicero: Exile and return

 In 60 BC, Julius Caesar invited Cicero to be the fourth member of his existing partnership with Pompey and Marcus Licinius Crassus, an assembly that would eventually be called the First Triumvirate.
-Cicero refused the invitation because he suspected it would undermine the Republic.
+Cicero refused the invitation because he suspected it would undermine the Republic, and because he was strongly opposed to anything unconstitutional that limited the powers of the consuls and replaced them with non-elected officials.

 During Caesar's consulship of 59 BC, the triumvirate had achieved many of their goals of land reform, publicani debt forgiveness, ratification of Pompeian conquests, etc. With Caesar leaving for his provinces, they wished to maintain their hold on politics.
 They engineered the adoption of patrician Publius Clodius Pulcher into a plebeian family and had him elected as one of the ten tribunes of the plebs for 58 BC.
 Clodius used the triumvirate's backing to push through legislation that benefited them.
-He introduced several laws (the leges Clodiae) that made him popular with the people, strengthening his power base, then he turned on Cicero by threatening exile to anyone who executed a Roman citizen without a trial.
+He introduced several laws (the leges Clodiae) that made him popular with the people, strengthening his power base, then he turned on Cicero.
+Clodius passed a law which made it illegal to offer "fire and water" (i.e. shelter or food) to anyone who executed a Roman citizen without a trial.

 Cicero, having executed members of the Catiline conspiracy four years previously without formal trial, was clearly the intended target.
 Furthermore, many believed that Clodius acted in concert with the triumvirate who feared that Cicero would seek to abolish many of Caesar's accomplishments while consul the year before.
 Cicero argued that the senatus consultum ultimum indemnified him from punishment, and he attempted to gain the support of the senators and consuls, especially of Pompey.

 Cicero grew out his hair, dressed in mourning and toured the streets.
 Clodius' gangs dogged him, hurling abuse, stones and even excrement.
 Hortensius, trying to rally to his old rival's support, was almost lynched.
 The Senate and the consuls were cowed.
 Caesar, who was still encamped near Rome, was apologetic but said he could do nothing when Cicero brought himself to grovel in the proconsul's tent.
 Everyone seemed to have abandoned Cicero.

 After Clodius passed a law to deny to Cicero fire and water (i.e. shelter) within four hundred miles of Rome, Cicero went into exile.
 He arrived at Thessalonica, on 23 May 58 BC.
 In his absence, Clodius, who lived next door to Cicero on the Palatine, arranged for Cicero's house to be confiscated by the state, and was even able to purchase a part of the property in order to extend his own house.
 After demolishing Cicero's house, Clodius had the land consecrated and symbolically erected a temple of Liberty (aedes Libertatis) on the vacant land.